-Meeting slides and documentation
+Meeting slides and notes / Slides et notes

 - Slides (Shahira) and meeting notes